 Every week we’ll be providing commentary & insights on how to battle COVID-19, rounding up what we’re hearing from our partners, clients and industry friends and allowing our experts to give their take on how brands and businesses should adapt.
 Last week we looked at Gaining market share with paid ads when competitors are pausing.
 This week Reload’s Head of Growth Katy Ray gives her take on: Preparing for the “new normal”.
-If you want to chat through any points of this article, or get 5 actionable recommendations to help improve your eCommerce performance right now do get in touch!
+If you want to chat through any points of this article, do get in touch!

 In the past few weeks, innovation and new technologies have been forced upon us.
 Whether that’s the HouseParty app and inventive Zoom calls to keep our social lives in order; or Joe Wicks running global P.E. lessons from his living room to keep children active; or music artists from around the world recording songs from their homes to take part in an International charity music concert.
 We’ve had to adapt, and we’ve adapted pretty quickly.